-- (1) NOI, Cash NOI, Same Property Cash NOI, FFO, AFFO, FFO per Unit, AFFO per Unit, FFO payout ratio and AFFO payout ratio are non-IFRS ratios, as applicable.
-See Section 1 "General Information and Cautionary Statements Non-IFRS Financial Measures" and Section 6 "Non-IFRS Financial Measures" of this MD&A. - (2) Net Income per Unit basic is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units and Class B LP Units. - (3) Net Income per Unit diluted is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units, Class B LP Units and Unit-based compensation (as defined below) granted to certain Trustees and management of the REIT. - (4) FFO per Unit and AFFO per Unit basic is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units and Class B LP Units. - (5) FFO per Unit and AFFO per Unit diluted is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units, Class B LP Units and Unit-based compensation granted to certain Trustees and management of the REIT. - (6) The weighted average number of outstanding Units basic includes the Class B LP Units. - (7) The weighted average number of outstanding Units diluted includes the Class B LP Units and Unit-based compensation granted to certain Trustees and management of the REIT. - (8) The fixed weighted average effective interest rate on debt is calculated on an annualized basis. - (9) For Q1 2022 ratios, see Section 7 "Financing Metrics and Debt Covenants". - (10) Does not reflect the April 2022 increase of \$50,000 of the non-revolving portion under Facility 1 with the same credit spread, the extension of the term to maturity from June 2023 to June 2027 or the floating-fixed interest rate swaps entered into totaling \$40,000 for a weighted-average term of 8.5 years at a blended rate of 4.75%.
+- (1) NOI, Cash NOI, Same Property Cash NOI, FFO, AFFO, FFO per Unit, AFFO per Unit, FFO payout ratio and AFFO payout ratio are non-IFRS measures or non-IFRS ratios, as applicable.
+See Section 1 "General Information and Cautionary Statements Non-IFRS Financial Measures" and Section 6 "Non-IFRS Financial Measures" of this MD&A. - (2) Net Income per Unit basic is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units and Class B LP Units. - (3) Net Income per Unit diluted is calculated in accordance with IFRS by dividing the Net Income by the amount of the weighted average number of outstanding REIT Units.
+Class B LP Units and Unit-based compensation (as defined below) granted to certain Trustees and management of the REIT. - (4) FFO per Unit and AFFO per Unit basic is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units and Class B LP Units. - (5) FFO per Unit and AFFO per Unit diluted is calculated by dividing the total FFO and AFFO by the amount of the total weighted average number of outstanding REIT Units, Class B LP Units and Unit-based compensation granted to certain Trustees and management of the REIT. - (6) The weighted average number of outstanding Units basic includes the Class B LP Units. - (7) The weighted average number of outstanding Units diluted includes the Class B LP Units and Unit-based compensation granted to certain Trustees and management of the REIT. - 8) The fixed weighted average effective interest rate on debt is calculated on an annualized basis. - (9) For Q2 2022 ratios, see Section 7 "Financing Metrics and Debt Covenants".